Vaszelewski/dsdeliver-sds2/README.md

 It was used the following technologies:

-Backend: Java with Spring Boot
+Backend: Java with Spring Boot, JPA / Hibernate and Maven

-Frontend: typescript with ReactJS, ReactNative and CSS.
+Frontend: TypeScript with ReactJS, JavaScript, ReactNative and CSS/ HTML, Apex Charts and Expo.

-Database at the beginning: PostgreSQL
+Database: PostgreSQL

 IDE's: Spring Tool Suite (Backend), VS Code (Frontend) and pgAdmin (database tests)